FranciscoAT/priv_bird/extension/README.md

 1. Toggle the "Developer mode" switch
 1. Click on "Load Unpacked" then navigate to `.../priv_bird` and select `extension/`

-You should now see it up in the top right corner
+You should now see it up in the top right corner.